ToneCat/EasyTask2/README.md

 # EasyTask - About

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.

-This is a simple Angular task management system using material design.
+This project utilizes MongoDB and Node.js to provide a simple and easy to use task management system.

-Live example can be found at : https://tonecat.github.io/easytask/
+To use, first start the Node.js server and then the Angular project.
+To start the Node.js server, navigate to the "Server" folder.

 ## Development server